 You can grow baby carrots in any size container, but longer varieties need deeper pots.
 Choose a pot that is at least 8 inches deep to grow short or half-long varieties, and one that is 10 to 12 inches deep for standard length carrots.

 Fill the pot with good quality potting soil to within an inch of the top.
 Now you are ready to plant carrots.

 The first challenge to growing carrots indoors is getting those tiny little seeds onto the soil.
 To save yourself some frustration, don’t worry about trying to space them evenly around the pot.
 Just moisten the soil and sprinkle the seeds over the surface.

 Once they germinate, clip out the extra seedlings with a pair of scissors so that the remaining carrots are about one-half inch apart.
 When they are about 3 inches tall and you can see which seedlings are the sturdiest, thin them again to about an inch apart or the distance recommended on the seed packet.

-When they reach a height of three inches, it’s time to start a regular feeding schedule.
+When the seedlings reach a height of 3 inches, it’s time to start a regular feeding schedule.
 Use a liquid houseplant fertilizer mixed at full strength every two weeks.

-You can harvest carrots any time after they develop their mature color.
+Harvest carrots any time after they develop their mature color.
 Tiny, immature carrots are a tasty treat, but you don’t get much carrot for your effort, so you probably want to let at least some of them grow to full size.
-Harvest them by pulling them straight out of the soil.
+Harvest the carrots by pulling them straight out of the soil.
 Digging around in the soil disturbs the roots of other carrots and may cause deformities.